![]() |

 The Higgs particle and the mechanism for generating mass

-Dark matter, dark energy, and matter-antimatter asymmetry are examples of things that are not explained by the Standard Model.
+Dark matter, dark energy, and matter-antimatter asymmetry are examples of

 String theory is an attempt to construct a theory of quantum gravity.